-The College of Social Sciences promotes understanding about society, its structure, its relationship to both the state and the marketplace, and the means by which information is disseminated throughout society.
-The College of Social Sciences accomplishes its purpose by:
+The College promotes understanding about society, its structure, its relationship to both the state and the marketplace, and the means by which information is disseminated throughout society.
+The College accomplishes its purpose by:

-- developing graduates who are independent and highly qualified critical thinkers, who will become the future leaders of the public and private sectors, including news media, in a new Kazakhstan; - conducting and disseminating applied and academic research for the betterment of Kazakhstan and Central Asia more generally; and - contributing, through our graduates, to the securing of the foundations for democratic government, strong civil society, good laws and fair law enforcement in the region.
+- developing graduates who are independent and highly qualified critical thinkers, who are well prepared for graduate social sciences study in English, and who can become the future leaders of the public and private sectors, including news media, in a new Kazakhstan; - conducting and disseminating applied and academic research for the betterment of Kazakhstan and Central Asia; and - contributing, through our graduates, to the securing of the foundations for democratic government, strong civil society, good laws and fair law enforcement in the region.

-The goal of the College of Social Sciences is to aid in the building of civil society in Kazakhstan and, through our graduates who move beyond its borders, in Central Asia and elsewhere.
-The College of Social Sciences strives to play a significant role in promoting societal and political liberalization throughout the region, thereby contributing to the quality of people's lives both materially and culturally.
+The goal of the College is to aid in the building of civil society in Kazakhstan and, through our graduates who move beyond its borders, in Central Asia and elsewhere.
+The College strives to play a significant role in promoting societal and political liberalization throughout the region, thereby contributing to the quality of people's lives both materially and culturally.

-The strategy for achieving the mission is to develop and disseminate knowledge of diversified human economic, social, and political experience relevant to Central Asia.
+The strategy for achieving the mission is to develop and disseminate knowledge of diversified human economic, social and political experience relevant to Central Asia.
 We recognize that life is complex and that not all the situations our graduates will face will be easily understood.
-That is why we prepare them to think analytically and critically about past and present human experience at the individual, group, national and global level.
-That is also why we provide our students with the values, the basic analytical knowledge and techniques, and the employment-relevant and problem-solving skills they needed to be able to address both the anticipated and the unknown challenges that lie ahead in the twenty-first century.
-Our students are prepared for a wide variety of career opportunities in business, journalism, government, social services and education.
+That is why we prepare them to think analytically and critically about past and present human experience at the individual, group national and global level.
+That is also why we provide our students with the values, the basic analytical knowledge and techniques, and the employmentrelevant and problem-solving skills they need to be able to address both the anticipated and the unknown challenges that lie ahead in the twenty-first century.
+Our students are prepared for a wide variety of graduate programs in the social sciences and for career opportunities in business, journalism, government, social services and education.

-The College of Social Sciences is a union of four disciplines that range from classical social science theory to professionally-oriented curricula.
+The College is a union of disciplines that range from the classical social science theory to professionally-oriented skills.
 The faculty is a mix of both foreign faculty and Kazakhstani faculty.
-Not only are the faculty academically qualified but they possess a wealth of professional experience which is important in developing and mentoring the professionals of the future.
+Not only are the faculty academically qualified but they also possess a wealth of professional experience which is important in developing and mentoring the professionals of the future.

-More than 1000 students are enrolled in the College of Social Sciences degree programs at the undergraduate and the graduate levels.
+More than 1,000 students are enrolled in the College of Social Sciences degree programs at the undergraduate and graduate levels.

-Dean John Dixon, Ph.D.
+Dean John Dixon, Ph.D., AcSS

-Associate Dean Golam Mostafa, Ph.D.
+Associate Dean Golam Mostafa, PhD